Tours & Itineraries

 In the depot, purchase tickets for the Cheyenne Street Railway Trolley which provides a 90 minutes overview of the community and its history, the second week of May through September.
 The tour includes stops at various attractions, allowing riders to disembark for the attraction, and then re-board the next trolley 90 minutes later.

 Upon returning to downtown, spend some time at a couple of true western stores.
-Try the Wrangler for jeans, boots, hats, and other western apparel or Wyoming Home for its unique Western furniture and artwork.
-Or catch a ride on the free downtown carriage rides, which run May through September.
+Try the Wrangler for jeans, boots, hats, and other western apparel or Wyoming Home for its unique Western furniture and artwork or grab a meal or a drink at one of our many breweries or restaurants.

 One Day or More Itinerary